Application Guidelines for Colleges and Universities

 Schedule of Distribution Meetings

 The Trustees consider proposals at four distribution meetings a year.
-Complete, hard copy proposals for the March, June, September and December meetings must be received by the fifteenth of the month prior to the meeting (e.g., February 15th for the March meeting).
+Complete, hard copy proposals for the March, June, September or December meetings must be received by the fifteenth of the month prior to the meeting (e.g., February 15th for the March meeting).
 Note: The Trust does not accept electronic proposals.

 1. A summarizing cover letter, which includes the requested amount, signed by the president of the institution.
 It is expected that the project for which funding is requested is among the institution's highest priorities.